NaturalHPC/cerulean-test-docker-images/README.rst

 License
 *******

-The contents of this repository are Copyright (c) 2018-2021 Netherlands eScience Center, VU University Amsterdam and University of Amsterdam
+The contents of this repository are Copyright 2018-2021 Netherlands eScience Center, VU University Amsterdam and University of Amsterdam, and Copyright 2024 Netherlands eScience Center.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.